Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

-The reader can notice that, while the important features and the weights differ with the ones reported by our measure, the $f_5$ continues to have the largest weight in the logistic regression model.
-This aligns well with the relevance scores reported by our measure.
-We also observed an interesting behavior when using all features to build a regularized regression model: the larger the penalization, the larger the weight of the $f_5$ feature.
+While the weights of selected features differ from those reported by our measure, the $f_5$ feature continues to have the largest weight in the logistic regression model.
+We also observed an interesting behavior when using all features to build a regularized regression model: the larger the penalization, the larger the weight of $f_5$.
 This further confirms that this feature is quite important for the decision process of these regression-like classifiers.